chadlavi/blog/_posts/2019-10-30-building-jekyll-blog.md

 <figure>
   <img src="{{site.baseurl}}/images/faster-builds.png" alt="screenshot showing two markedly different build times; 3 minutes and 28 seconds before this change, versus 46 seconds after." />
-  <figcaption>The <a href="https://travis-ci.org/chadlavi/blog/builds/605132241" target="_blank">last  build before the change</a> had an install time of 153.21 seconds; the <a href="https://travis-ci.org/chadlavi/blog/builds/605134945" target="_blank">first build after the change</a> had an install time of <i>0.38 seconds</i>.
+  <figcaption>The [last build before the change](https://travis-ci.org/chadlavi/blog/builds/605132241) had an install time of 153.21 seconds; the [first build after the change](https://travis-ci.org/chadlavi/blog/builds/605134945) had an install time of <i>0.38 seconds</i>.
 That's roughly 400 times faster.</figcaption>
 </figure>

-You can see the full build log for this blog at <a href="https://travis-ci.org/chadlavi/blog/builds" target="_blank">https://travis-ci.org/chadlavi/blog/builds</a>.
+You can see the full build log for this blog at <https://travis-ci.org/chadlavi/blog/builds>.

 ## New workflow